peter-kimanzi/E-Commerce-Website-Using-PHP/README.md

 copy the files to your www(if using wamp) htdocs(if using xammp)  folder

 ### edit db_config.php
 edit the database credentials in db_config.php in the config folder
+#warning!!
+it wont work untill you edit db_config.php

 thats it now its ready.